gtk-rs/gtk4-rs/book/src/interface_builder.md

 - override behavior.

 Thanks to composite templates we can
-- describe complex user interfaces concisely, and
+- describe complex user interfaces concisely,
-- easily access widgets within the template.
+- easily access widgets within the template as well as
+- specify handler functions for signals.

 The API of the interface builder is extensive so especially at the beginning you will want to check out the documentation.
 The basic syntax is explained with [`Builder`](../docs/gtk4/struct.Builder.html#gtkbuilder-ui-definitions), syntax specific to widgets with [`Widget`](../docs/gtk4/struct.Widget.html#gtkwidget-as-gtkbuildable).